Render Free's History

 In May of 2020, Render Free launched as a 100% Black woman-owned communal wellness space.
 Members were given access to a community lounge, cafe and co-working area created and maintained with them in mind.
 Render Free offered virtual and in-person space dedicated to promoting the integration of work, rest, self-care and collective healing.

+To highlighting strategies that disrupt the onslaught of racial trauma, local wellness practitioners of color were featured regularly.
 Solidarity Sessions were held to invite dialogue amongst members about the pursuit of rest and countercultural value of internalized dignity.

 Yet, what proved to be most impactful over the years was Member Care.
 These one-on-one settings offered dedicated time for members to name their lived experiences, strategize new boundaries, practice reflection in solidarity and fortify their practice of rest, of self-reflection and growth.